surfnet-niels/cpcl/readme.md

 ### OUT
 This section describes the configuration parameters of the entity or entities connected to the proxy which are the source of incoming credentials.
 Depending on the protocol used to provide the credentials, a protocol specific section is used to describe the configuration of the remote party.
-CPCL provides support for using one and only one incoming protocol per configuration.
-If none or multiple incoming protocol configurations are described, the configuration MUST be rejected as faulty and an error MUST must be thrown.
+CPCL provides support for using one and only one outgoing protocol per configuration.
+If none or multiple outgoing protocol configurations are described, the configuration MUST be rejected as faulty and an error MUST must be thrown.
 *TODO: define common errors?*

 #### SAML SP